highfivecode/guides/index/DjangoCrashCourse.md

 We added the model deck and gave it two attributes, title and description, which are both of the CharField model field types.
 See more documentation on model fields [here](https://docs.djangoproject.com/en/1.11/ref/models/fields/)

+Because we made changes to how we want our database configured, we need to tell django to update.
+We use two commands for this:
+1. python manage.py makemigrations
+2. python manage.py migrate

-Now lets open the shell and create our first database entries!
+After these commands have been run, we can open the shell and create our first database entries!

 ```shell
 python manage.py shell